 - Heat a teaspoon of olive oil in a saucepan.
 Add pumpkin puree.

 - Add warm vegetable stock in the same saucepan.
 As the liquid comes to a boil reduce the heat to medium and let the soup simmer for 10 – 15 minutes more.
-Taste, add salt, pepper, water or coconut milk accordingly.
+Taste, add salt, pepper, cream or coconut milk accordingly.
 Turn off the heat.

 - Serve Roasted Pumpkin Soup warm garnished with cream and chopped parsley.